docker/go-plugins-helpers/network/README.md

 1. Implement the `network.Driver` interface.
 2. Initialize a `network.Handler` with your implementation.
 3. Call either `ServeTCP`, `ServeUnix` or `ServeWindows` from the `network.Handler`.
+4. On Windows, docker daemon data dir must be provided for ServeTCP and ServeWindows functions.
+However, providing an empty string will use the default value.

 ### Example using TCP sockets: